WARNING You're browsing the documentation for an old version of Lumen. Consider upgrading your project to Lumen 10.x.

 }

-method returns the request's URI.
-So, if the incoming request is targeted at http://domain.com/foo/bar
+The path method returns the request's URI.
+So, if the incoming request is targeted at http://domain.com/foo/bar, the path method will return foo/bar:

 $uri = $request->path();